Shallow Water Memory: Stokes and Darwin Drifts

 Here we assume the change of the gauge field (or velocity field) on the probe's path is slowly varying.
 In the leading order, we can approximate the integrand of the RHS as $\frac{\partial A_{j}(x,t)}{\partial{t}}\Big|_{x=x(y,t)}=\frac{\partial A_{j}(y,t)}{\partial{t}}$ (see section \ref{sec:Darwin-drift} for more discussion), and finally by performing the time integral, we get

 In the Lagrange description, $x^i=y^i$ may be chosen as the equilibrium state of the fluid.
 This implies, $x_{i}(y,0)=y_{i}, \ A_{j}(y,0)=0$.
 We then find

 The above is written in a specific (temporal) gauge.
-Since the initial point \eqref{u-A} is a linear order equation, the relation among $x, y$ coordinates and the gauge field $A$ works at linear level.
+Since the initial point \eqref{u-A} is a linear order equation, the relation among $x, y$ coordinates and the gauge field $A$ works at the linear level.
 In the Lagrange description we are dealing with fields of comoving coordinates $y$ while in the Euler description of previous sections with a field theory over the $x$ space.

-Introduction of the comoving coordinates $y$ provides a geometric meaning to the gauge transformations on $A_i$ in the Lagrange description: gauge transformations on $A_i (y,t)$ can be equivalently viewed as a class of 2 dimensional $y$-space diffeomorphisms \cite{Susskind:2001fb},
+Introduction of the comoving coordinates $y$ provides a geometric meaning to the ``residual gauge transformations'' on $A_i$ (that one remains with after fixing the temporal gauge) in the Lagrange description: gauge transformations on $A_i (y,t)$ can be equivalently viewed as a class of 2 dimensional $y$-space diffeomorphisms \cite{Susskind:2001fb},

 where $\partial_{i}=\frac{\partial}{\partial y^{i}}$ and $\Laa=\Laa (y^i)$.
 It is manifest that $\partial_{i}\xi^{i}=0$.
 Therefore, we are dealing with area-preserving diffeomorphisms (APDs).
 Note that in the 2d sense, a scalar ($u(1)$ gauge transformations $\Laa$) is Hodge-dual to a divergence-free vector (2d APDs).
-This gauge freedom arises as the continuum limit of the freedom in the labeling of fluid particles in the Lagrange description.
-The APD is therefore equivalent of $u(1)$ gauge symmetry of the MCS theory in Lagrange description of the linearized fluid.
+One should note that this ``residual'' symmetry arises as the continuum limit of the freedom in the labeling of fluid particles in the Lagrange description.
+As discussed, one can associate conserved charges to these residual symmetries which can label physical states.
+The APD is therefore equivalent to the improper part of $u(1)$ gauge symmetry of the MCS theory in Lagrange description of the linearized fluid.